andrey136/Troubleshooting-and-Debugging-Techniques/README.md

     * **iftop** is another tool similar to top that shows the current traffic on the network interfaces.

-    * The **rsync** command, which is often used for backing up data, includes a **-bwlimit** for checking if the backup software already includes an option to limit the bandwidth.
+    * The **rsync** command, whic
+    h is often used for backing up data, includes a **-bwlimit** for checking if the backup software already includes an option to limit the bandwidth.

     * A program **Trickle** can be used to limit the bandwidth being used.